alexdesiqueira/publications/2018/skeletracks/README.md

 <sup>2</sup> _Institut für Geologie, TU Bergakademie Freiberg_

-* This paper is available on: [[arXiv]](https://arxiv.org/abs/1806.05199)
+* This paper is available on: [[arXiv]](https://arxiv.org/abs/1706.03282)

 ```
-Copyright (C) 2018 Alexandre Fioravante de Siqueira
+Copyright (C) 2017 Alexandre Fioravante de Siqueira

-This file is part of the supplementary material to 'Automatic counting
+This file is part of the supplementary material to 'Segmentation of
-of fission tracks in apatite and muscovite using image processing'.
+nearly isotropic overlapped tracks in photomicrographs using successive
+erosions as watershed markers'.

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by